How to Find a Caregiver Support Group That's Right for You

 Tips for finding a group that fits

 Get out of your comfort zone.
 Caregiver support groups are underutilized, often because people think they don't have the time or feel self-conscious about speaking about personal subjects with strangers.
 As Jacobs puts it, “There are a lot of introverts in this world.”
 Try to push yourself through your resistance and take the plunge.

 Find out what the format is.
 Does the group have a facilitator?
-Some groups have a trained leader, others don't.
-You may prefer one over the other.
+Some have a trained leader; others don't.
+You may prefer one approach over the other.
 And ask about the group's confidentiality policy.
 You'll want one that follows Las Vegas-style rules: What's said in the group stays in the group.

-The important thing is to find a space where you can share stories, feelings and advice with people who can relate, without judgment.
+The important thing is to find a space where you can share stories, feelings and advice with people who can relate and won't judge.
 Knowing that you are not alone can make a world of difference.

 A sampling of caregiver support groups

 Caregivers can find peer support in all sorts of settings, from meeting rooms at community centers to Facebook groups and online forums with thousands of active users.
 Here are some places to connect with support groups serving particular caregiving communities or the larger caregiver population.